 Three forces are converging:

 1. Gibraltar border workers.
-Thousands of people cross from La Linea into Gibraltar every day for work.
-They earn Gibraltar wages (significantly higher than Spanish wages) but want to live where their money goes further.
-This creates a permanent rental demand floor that does not depend on tourism or seasonal factors.
+Around 15,000 people cross from La Linea and the wider Campo de Gibraltar into Gibraltar daily for work.
+They earn Gibraltar wages, substantially higher than equivalent Spanish salaries, but prefer to live where their costs are lower.
+This creates a structural rental demand floor that does not depend on tourism or seasonal factors.

 What Are the Annual Costs for Landlords?